codefresh-io/cap-docs.codefresh.io/_docs/getting-started/architecture.md

 **Codefresh UI**

-The Codefresh UI provides a unified, enterprise-wide view of your deployment (runtimes and clusters), and CI/CD operations (Delivery Pipelines, workflows, and deployments) in the same location:
+The Codefresh UI provides a unified, enterprise-wide view of your deployment (runtimes and clusters), and CI/CD operations (Delivery Pipelines, workflows, and deployments) in the same location.

 * Multi-runtime and multi-cluster management: View all provisioned runtimes, and the clusters they manage in the Runtimes page.
-* Dashboards for CI and CD visualizations: Starting with the Home dashboard for critical insights into CI and CD lifecycles, the DORA metrics dashboard for DevOps metrics, the Applications dashboard for GitOps details, and the Delivery Pipelines dashboard for workflow details.
+* Dashboards for CI and CD visualizations: The Home dashboard for critical insights into CI and CD lifecycles, the DORA metrics dashboard for DevOps metrics, the Applications dashboard for GitOps details, and the Delivery Pipelines dashboard for workflow details.
-* Wizards to simplify installation, Delivery Pipeline and application creation and mamagment.
+* Wizards to simplify installation, Delivery Pipeline and application creation and management.
 * Integrations for software delivery workflows

 {::nomarkdown}